python-control/python-control/doc/iosys.rst

 * Vector elements are zero padded to the required length.
 If you specify only a portion of the values for states or inputs, the remaining values are taken as zero.
-(If the final element in the given vector is non-zero, a warning is issues.)
+(If the final element in the given vector is non-zero, a warning is issued.)

 Similar processing is done for input time series, used for the :func:`~control.input_output_response` and